kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 	 - I, Q and MIC = ADC inputs<br>
 	 - A = output audio<br>
 	 - PEAK = average of absolute(A)<br>
-	 	 this gives an input signal level for AGC (min in the middle of the scope height, max at the top)<br>
+	 This gives an input signal level for AGC (min in the middle of the scope height, max at the top)<br>
 	 - GAIN = AGC result. <br>
 	 If the PEAK is high for some time, it decreases the GAIN.
 With PEAK low, increases GAIN.<br>
 	 Gain has 32 steps:<br>
 	 1 = min AGC gain (almost in the middle of the scope height)  <br>
 	 32 = max AGC gain (limited to 25 at the top of scope)<br>
 	 - Obs.: Scope limits:    -25 < y < 25       0 < x < 100 (each 'x' dot time = 1/16kHz)<br>
 	 - Obs.: Variables are scaled to fit in the scope height.
 - The signal level meter at the display does not change because it is fixed at the original code (the level depends on the software as well as the hardware).<br>

-To do list:
+###To do list:
-- The waterfall needs a gain adjust to help with signals visualization.
 - Write to the display only when something changes.
 - Tests: reception/transmission SSB...  menus...  switches/debounce...   display appearance